aryanbhosale/fuck_You_Depression-Bot/README.md

 Encouraging Bot which detects depressing messages and says something nice.

+This is my very first discord bot, there are many more to come so stay tuned and enjoy :)

 ## How to use?

 `$inspire` to get a random inspirational quote